Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 ## 2.Inference

-The model was tested on 1000 RGBD images and with an **accuracy of 97,8%**, here is some results:
+The model was tested on 1000 RGBD images and with a **test accuracy = 97,8%** , here is some results: